Javagedes/patina/docs/src/introduction.md

 **1. [patina_dxe_core](https://crates.io/crates/patina_dxe_core):** The library crate containing the [Patina DXE Core](https://docs.rs/patina_dxe_core/latest/patina_dxe_core/struct.Core.html) struct definition.
-This struct is instantiated and configured by a platform in their own respective binary crate, which ultimetly compiles to an EFI.
+This struct is instantiated and configured by a platform in their own respective binary crate, which ultimately compiles to an EFI binary.

 **2. [patina](https://crates.io/crates/patina):** The SDK for working with Patina, whether you are creating a Patina component or developing the Patina DXE core.